creationix/howtonode.org/articles/node.js-nginx-monit.markdown

 The third line is the crux of monit's useful-ness.
 If we were running our application on port 8000, serving through the HTTP protocol, then this would apply.
 Monit will perform an analysis on the specified port and protocol, and if its routines discover that something is not right, it will execute the next few lines.
 Monit has lots of different options for dealing with service failures, such as sending e-mails and restarting servers.
 In this case we are going to do a simple request to the root of the local domain, and if 10 seconds pass without the expected response, monit will restart the application.

+Now all that is left, is to start your application, them set monit off to do its tedious task of saving the world from crashing servers.

+    sudo start yourprogram
+    monit -d 60 -c /etc/monit/monitrc

+Setting the `-d 60` flag tells monit to check against your configuration every seconds.
+I recommend setting this to the same time as any response timeouts you may have.

 Monit's useful-ness doesn't hit a brick wall there either, monit can be extended further to monitor the other services your web application relies upon.
 This may range from databases to nginx instances.
 Their website has many more examples and configurations, and even more again can be found littered over the internet.

 ## Continuation ##

-The next article I will write will explain how the awesomeness of node, can play nicely with the supurb nginx server.
+The next article I will write I'll explain how the awesomeness of node, can play nicely with the superb nginx server.
 This enables us hackers to create large scale load-balanced applications.
 Stay tuned...

 [Kevin's blog post]: http://static01.vanzonneveld.net:8080/techblog/article/run_nodejs_as_a_service_on_ubuntu_karmic/